 During the opening credits, the movie we are viewing is said to have been filmed in CINEMASCOPE (like the old-time musicals) and then the screen expands from box format to wide.
 We find ourselves on the 105/110 interchange in Los Angeles.
 People listen to various forms of music in their cars.
-Then one woman gets out of her vehicle and starts singing ANOTHER DAY OF SUN to camera (à la a musical), a song about how great it is being in sunny California.
+Then one random woman (Reshma Gajjar) gets out of her vehicle and starts singing and dancing (ANOTHER DAY OF SUN) to camera (à la a musical), about how great it is being in sunny California.
 Someone else exits his car and joins her.
 Pretty soon, everyone has left their car and is singing the song while dancing in the street or on the cars that are parked via the traffic jam, everything synchronized for the full-length musical number.

 The song ends and everyone gets back in their cars.
 We are told it is WINTER.
 Traffic finally begins to move.
 Inside her Toyota Prius, Mia (Emma Stone) appears to be talking to someone on the phone.
 In his classic car, Sebastian (Ryan Gosling) honks at her to move.
 We realize she isn't talking to anyone but is practicing for an upcoming audition.
 Sebastian goes around her, glaring, while she flips him off.
 She then murmurs that she should probably move as she's obstructing the traffic flow.